DMFormer: Closing the Gap Between CNN and Vision Transformers: Abstract

 \section{Abstract}

-{ Vision transformers have shown excellent performance in computer vision tasks.
-However, the computation cost of their (local) self-attention mechanism is expensive.
-Comparatively, CNN is more efficient with built-in inductive bias.
-Recent works show that CNN is promising to compete with vision transformers by learning their architecture design and training protocols.
-Nevertheless, existing methods either ignore multi-level features or lack dynamic prosperity, leading to sub-optimal performance.
-In this paper, we propose a novel attention mechanism named \ouratt{}, which captures different patterns of input images by multiple kernel sizes and enables input-adaptive weights with a gating mechanism.
-Based on \ouratt{}, we present a neural network named \ourmethod{}. \ourmethod{} adopts the general architecture of vision transformers, while replacing the (local) self-attention mechanism with our proposed \ouratt{}.
-Extensive experimental results demonstrated that \ourmethod{} achieves state-of-the-art performance on ImageNet classification, which outperforms similar-sized vision transformers(ViTs) and convolutional neural networks (CNNs).
-Moreover, for object detection on COCO and semantic segmentation tasks on ADE20K, \ourmethod{} also shows excellent performance compared with recently advanced methods.
-Code and models will be available.
+Vision transformers have shown excellent performance in computer vision tasks.
+As the computation cost of their self-attention mechanism is expensive, recent works tried to replace the self-attention mechanism in vision transformers with convolutional operations, which is more efficient with built-in inductive bias.
+However, these efforts either ignore multi-level features or lack dynamic prosperity, leading to sub-optimal performance.
+In this paper, we propose a Dynamic Multi-level Attention mechanism (\ouratt{}), which captures different patterns of input images by multiple kernel sizes and enables input-adaptive weights with a gating mechanism.
+Based on \ouratt{}, we present an efficient backbone network named \ourmethod{}. \ourmethod{} adopts the overall architecture of vision transformers, while replacing the self-attention mechanism with our proposed \ouratt{}.
+Extensive experimental results on ImageNet-1K and ADE20K datasets demonstrated that \ourmethod{} achieves state-of-the-art performance, which outperforms similar-sized vision transformers(ViTs) and convolutional neural networks (CNNs).